 - In London we also attend various homeschool meet ups and sometimes, Forest School, bumping into the same kids over and over again.

 - When we travel, we meet people, including children.
 Some they get on with, some they would rather avoid.
 You can’t just throw kids together and expect them to get on.
+For this reason we’re not keen on arranged meet ups with strangers.

 - There is some Skype communication and emailing, but mostly they can’t be bothered.